sec-edgar/sec-edgar/README.md

  $ python setup.py install
  ```

-Runing
+Running
 -------
- Check [data.txt][1] to see the format in which name of company's, CIK code date (prior to) and count is given to get the filings of that company.
+ Check [data.txt][1] to see the format in which the company names, CIK code date (prior to), and count is given to get the filings of that company.

  Now to run it start python shell
    ```bash
   >>> from SECEdgar.crawler import SecCrawler
   >>> secCrawler = SecCrawler()
   >>> secCrawler.filing_10K('AAPL', '0000320193', '20010101', '10')
    ```
- This will download the AAPL company's 10-K filings and the data will be saved in "SEC-Edgar-data" folder which will be created on the run time.
+This will download AAPL's 10-K filings and the data will be saved in "SEC-Edgar-data" folder which will be created at run time.

 Example
 --------